 Calculate the average RPM (revenue per 1000 visitors) of your website.
-Enter the click through rate and average cost per click of your web page.
+Enter the click-through rate and average cost per click of your web page.

 What is RPM?

 RPM is a term used in online advertising and marketing to refer to the revenue per mil, or revenue per 1000 site visitors.
-This often times is referred to as CPM when talking about advertising, as in cost per mil instead of revenue per mil.
+This oftentimes is referred to as CPM when talking about advertising, as in cost per mil instead of revenue per mil.

 RPM is the key measure in website performance as far as profitability is concerned.
 Increase RPM and you will increase the total revenue your website can generate even with the same number of visitors.
-With that said, if you sacrifice quality for revenue, you may start to loose visitors.
+With that said, if you sacrifice quality for revenue, you may start to lose visitors.

 What effects RPM?